nhoizey/nicolas-hoizey.photo/src/photos/one-hope/index.md

 file: one-hope.jpg
 ---

 Super aperitif / shooting improvised by Thanh and Pierre with some others during my brief passage in Lyon.

 Thanks to Marie for the pose.
-You can find Marie on Instagram (<a href="https://www.instagram.com/marie.gallee/">@marie.gallee</a>) or on her website <a href="https://lescarnetsdemarie.jimdo.com/">Les Carnets de Marie</a>.